-For completeness, in certain cases, a liquidator of the Originator appointed under Hong Kong law may seek to set aside or disclaim a sale and assignment of receivables under Hong Kong insolvency laws, such as in cases of transactions at an undervalue, unfair preference, disclaimer of onerous property, disposition with intent to defraud creditors and so on.
+For completeness, in certain cases, a liquidator of the originator appointed under Hong Kong law may seek to set aside or disclaim a sale and assignment of receivables under Hong Kong insolvency laws, such as in cases of transactions at an undervalue, unfair preference, disclaimer of onerous property, disposition with intent to defraud creditors and so on.

-Where the Originator is a licensed bank in Hong Kong (or another form of authorised institution in Hong Kong), it may need to approach the Hong Kong Monetary Authority or otherwise observe guidance issued by it prior to undertaking a securitisation.
-There are a number of other regulatory ordinances that need to be considered, in particular the Companies (Winding Up and Miscellaneous Provisions) Ordinance (which deals with disclosure requirements for Hong Kong companies issuing a prospectus, and for non Hong Kong companies issuing a prospectus in Hong Kong) and the Securities and Futures Ordinance (setting out the licensing requirements for the regulated activities of dealing in securities and providing investment advice).
+Where the originator is a licensed bank in Hong Kong (or another form of authorized institution in Hong Kong), it may need to approach the Hong Kong Monetary Authority (HKMA) or otherwise observe guidance issued by it prior to undertaking a securitisation.
+The HKMA supervises authorized institutions' compliance with general requirements for credit risk transfer activities (including securitisations) under the Banking Ordinance, its subsidiary legislation and HKMA-issued regulatory guidelines.
+These requirements include, among other things, certain securitisation-related capital adequacy, liquidity, large exposure and financial disclosure requirements.

+There are a number of other regulatory ordinances that need to be considered, in particular the Companies (Winding Up and Miscellaneous Provisions) Ordinance (which deals with disclosure requirements for companies issuing a prospectus) and the Securities and Futures Ordinance (setting out the licensing requirements for the regulated activities of dealing in securities and providing investment advice).